Apollo-Level2-Web-Dev/A7-PostgreSQL-Assignment/README.md

 | Bob        |

 ### Query 3:
-Update the status of the student with the height total mark to 'Awarded'
+Update the status of the student with the highest total (frontend_mark + backend_mark) mark to 'Awarded'

 ### Query 4:
 Delete all courses that have no students enrolled.